hud987/bikesafeapp/README.md

 <p align="center"><img src="readmeFiles/appIcon.png?raw=true" /></p>

-Each year in the US, approximately 800 cyclists are killed in automobile accidents.
-BikeAlert is a phone application to reduce bicycle-automobile collisions by alerting drivers of nearby bicyclists.
-The app is used by bicyclists and drivers.
-Bicyclists’ phones send their location to a database and drivers’ phones search the database for relevant entries to show on the map.
+Each year in the US, ~800 cyclists die in automobile accidents.
+BikeAlert is a phone application to reduce this number by alerting drivers of nearby bicyclists.

-Bicyclists open the app before a ride and press a button to start sending their location.
-Drivers use the app like any other map application, search for directions or just start driving.
+BikeAlert is used by bicyclists and drivers.
+Bicyclists open the app before a ride and press a button to start sending their location to a database.
+Drivers use the app like any other map servie.
 When a bicyclist nears the driver, they can see that bicyclist’s location on their map and receive a notification.

 <p align="center">
   <img src="readmeFiles/mainPage.png?raw=true" />